Prankster Arrested For Idiotic Long Island Stunts Begs For Cash: 'I Need Lawyer Money'

 Suffolk County (New York) police charged Vazquez with three counts each of dissemination of unlawful surveillance footage and unlawful surveillance and two charges of criminal tampering, officials said.

-In one viral video, Vazquez dumps a large bucket of eggs over his own head inside the entrance of a Long Island restaurant before running away, leaving employees to clean the mess.
-The next day, he escalated the prank—returning to a different location and repeating the stunt with beans.
+In one viral video, Vazquez dumps a large bucket of eggs over his head inside the entrance of a Long Island restaurant before running away.
+Employees were left to clean the mess.
+The next day, he did it again at another eatery — this time with beans.

+Authorities added that he created a disturbance at each home, but did not specify further.

-Despite his list of charges, Vazquez doesn’t seem fazed.
-His TikTok profile photo is now his mugshot, and he continues to upload videos showing himself harassing employees and unsuspecting strangers.
+It's unclear if he's taking the criminal charges seriously.
+Vazquez's TikTok profile photo is now his mugshot, and he continues to upload videos of himself harassing employees and unsuspecting strangers.

 In his latest videos, Vazquez tricks retail workers into crawling under a bathroom stall, claiming his friend is stuck inside.
 Once the workers are on the floor, Vazquez and an accomplice laugh and run away.